 Understanding Missouri’s License Suspension & Revocation Penalties

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Poplar Bluff, MO area after 30 days.
+- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Poplar Bluff, MO after 30 days.

 Securing a Limited Driving Privilege (Hardship License) in Poplar Bluff, MO

-If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Poplar Bluff, MO.
-You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
-If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:
+If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Poplar Bluff, MO.
+To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
+After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

 The LDP application process in Missouri can be complex, but working with an experienced Poplar Bluff, MO DWI attorney can help you regain your driving privileges as quickly as possible.